 Q: Do I have to take the DLPT to apply to the program?

 A: Yes.
 Applicants must possess Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI) scores in at least two modalities.
-If Listening and Reading tests are available for a given language, Airmen must provide scores for both.
-If Listening and/or Reading tests are not available for a given language, Airmen must provide OPI scores.
+If Listening and Reading tests are available for a given language, service members must provide scores for both.
+If Listening and/or Reading tests are not available for a given language, service members must provide OPI scores.
 Submission of OPI scores is highly encouraged for all languages.
-Due to the temporary closure of testing facilities during the COVID-19 outbreak, Airmen may submit scores that have passed their currency.
+Due to the temporary closure of testing facilities during the COVID-19 outbreak, service members may submit scores that have passed their currency.
 For purposes of the FY20 LEAP Board, scores of 3/3 or higher must have been certified on or after 1 March 2017.
 For scores of 2+/2+ or lower, they must have been certified on or after 1 March 2018.

 Q: Will the AFCLC consider any of the following: